lesaint/lesaint.github.io/content/from_jekyll/articles/2014-02-15-a_smtp_server_in_java_for_unit_test.md

 Title: A SMTP server in Java for unit test
-Tags: Java, JUnit, Smtp, Unit Testing
+Tags: Java, JUnit, Smtp, Testing

 If you ever had to write code that uses JavaMail to send emails, then you necessarily looked for a way of testing that code at some point.
 If you didn't, its bad.
 Otherwise, you have been looking for a pure-Java implementation of a SMTP server.